itsAimad/Aimad/README.md

 ### 🌱 Current Learning Journey

-I'm expanding my skills in *Linux OS* 🐧, *Computer Vision* 👁️, *IoT* 🌐, *Artificial Intelligence* 🤖, and *Machine Learning* 📊 to build a strong foundation for a career in AI and emerging tech.
+I'm expanding my skills in Linux OS 🐧, Computer Vision 👁️, IoT 🌐, Artificial Intelligence 🤖, and Machine Learning📊 to build a strong foundation for a career in AI and emerging tech.
 ---

 ### 📊 GitHub Stats